Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Experiment/Methodology.md

 1. **Prep the fabric**
    Soaked each piece in room-temp water, wrung out for ~10 seconds, and wrapped it securely around a chilled 500 mL water bottle.
 Secure with tape for consistency.
 2. **Set up airflow**
    Placed the wrapped bottle into a plastic bucket.
 Depending on the test, mount the fan at the bottom, top, or at sides.
 Use a second bucket /altered as a lid to create a closed chamber and minimise airflow variation.
-To suspend the bottle in the bucket, a 3D printed clasp was used, secured using bolts.
+To suspend the bottle in the bucket, a 3D printed clasp was made and secured using bolts.
 3. **Take measurements**
    - Record initial water temperature and ambient chamber temperature, as well as weights of the damp and dry samples.
    - Run the fan for exactly 40 minutes.
    - Record final water and ambient temps.
    This 40-minute duration was picked because it’s a realistic waiting time between kiosk use or refills, and would give enough time for our material to actually become dry.
-24 tests were done in this manner, so doing in conjunction would save much moer time with more resources.
+24 tests were done in this manner, so doing in conjunction would save much more time with more resources.
 4. **Calculate cooling**
    Effective cooling was measured using: Cooling = Ambient Temp - Bottle water Temp.
 This was to make results fair across trials (since room temp in the UK varies) and normalise our data.
 This gives us a consistent way to compare setups - removing the bias of how hot or cold the room was each time.